juvar/murano-tutorial/source/introduction.rst

 Package definition panel has a button "Upload Package" You can create your own Murano application, package it as zip archive upload to Murano.
-Once uploaded,  your application is immediately availale in the application catalog.
+As soon as an application is uploaded, it is available in the Application Catalog.

-This interface allows you to download any package as well.
+The Package Definitions tab allows you to download any package as well.
-This is a very useful if you are starting to develop your own application, because you may look how every application is done and create your own application based on the complex application that is already present in the catalog.
+This is especially useful if you are beginner Murano developer, because you may analyse the source code of every application and create your own application based on the complex application that is already present in the catalog.

+See the full list of useful (and reusable) Murano application here:
+.. todo:: Add label

 For more information about packages, read :ref:`what_is_inside_package_label`